holos-run/holos/doc/design/v1beta1/rendering.md

 ```

 When the cache path does not exist, the pull runs under `onceWithLock`
-(line 172), a mkdir-based filesystem lock that prevents two concurrent
+(line 172), a mkdir-based filesystem lock preventing concurrent pulls into
-renders from pulling into the *same* `vendor/{version}` directory.
-The
-dedup scope is the directory, not the chart: two components using the same
+the *same* `vendor/{version}` directory.
+The dedup scope is the directory,
-chart at the same version hold two separate cache paths and pull the chart
+not the chart: two components sharing a chart at the same version hold two
-twice.
-Step 3 of the platform DAG centralizes this mechanism into one
+cache paths and pull twice.
+Step 3 centralizes this mechanism into one
 shared vendor task per distinct chart.

 ## The compiler protocol: protobuf over stdin and stdout